Abhra303/content-publishing-service/README.md

 ## Future Goals

-1. I tried to use NGINX as API Gateway that can route urls to different services based on the url prefix.
-But I didn't get enough time to make it work.
-In future, I would like to use NGINX as API Gateway.

-2. Currently the databases are using simple sqlite.
+-> Currently the databases are using simple sqlite.
 Instead I should use mysql database.
+-> Use Swagger for API documentation